-Hagen joined the department after five years at the ASUN Conference, where he served on the senior leadership team as Associate Commissioner for Institutional Services.
+Hagen rejoined the athletics department after five years at the ASUN Conference (2012-17), where he served on the senior leadership team as Associate Commissioner for Institutional Services.
 There his responsibilities included NCAA and ASUN Compliance, conference governance and administrator for many ASUN programs.

 As sport administrator for cross country, indoor track & field, outdoor track & field, and women's lacrosse, Hagen served as the primary liaison for coaches' committees, national issues and championships.
 In his diverse role, he also served as liaison to the faculty athletics representatives, athletic trainers, academic administrators and student-athlete welfare committee.
 In addition, he oversaw appeals of conference policy and sportsmanship issues.
 Prior to 2015 Hagen served the ASUN as Assistant Commissioner for Compliance.